Lamin A/C antibody | JOL2

 Mutations in the LMNA gene are responsible for a broad spectrum of disorders, termed laminopathies, including Emery-Dreifuss muscular dystrophy and dilated cardiomyopathy.

-The JOL2 clone has been shown to bind to an epitope between amino acids 464-572.
+Mouse anti Human lamin A/C, clone JOL2 has been shown to bind to an epitope between amino acids 464-572.

 - Target Species

 - Species Cross-Reactivity

 - N.B.
 Antibody reactivity and working conditions may vary between species.

 - Product Form

 - Purified IgG prepared by affinity chromatography on Protein G from tissue culture supernatant